Bomret/NiceTry/README.md

 Also available on NuGet (http://www.nuget.org/packages/NiceTry/).

 Licensed under the Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
+Uses the System.Reactive.Unit type made available by the guys working on the awesome Reactive Extensions (https://github.com/Reactive-Extensions) to represent void.

 ## Example
 Reading the content specified by a url as string and printing it to the console.
 If the user specifies an invalid url, a fallback url will be used.